stwrt/csswg-drafts/css-grid-2/MASONRY-EXPLAINER.md

 Syntax:

 * a new value `masonry` for `grid-template-columns` and `grid-template-rows` properties, indicating that masonry layout is to be used for the grid container in the specified axis
-* new properties `justify-tracks` and `align-tracks` (taking the same values as their `justify-content`/`align-content` cousins), which can be used to align items within a grid axis track
 * a new property `masonry-auto-flow`, to control aspects of the masonry layout algorithm

 **[For ease of explanation, we assume below that masonry layout is specified for `grid-template-rows`.]**